veloceapps/veloce-sfdx-v3/README.md

                                                                                     default list of ignored fields add + in the front.

-  -p, --sourcepath=sourcepath                                                       (required) Path to file where to
+  -p, --sourcepath=sourcepath                                                       Path to file where to read data
-                                                                                    read data

   -s, --sobjecttype=sobjecttype                                                     The sObject type of the records you
                                                                                     want to dump.